 To file a claim, select the Submit BEPP reimbursement request button below and fill out the form.
 Our third-party partner will investigate and process your claim, which generally takes 30–45 days.

 We’ll also send a copy of your claim to the seller via email so they’ll have the opportunity to respond.
 Sometimes this makes them aware or reminds them of the problem, and they’re happy to resolve it.

 While your claim is being processed, it’s important to provide all payment documentation (full or deposit).
 Do not discard, alter, or resell items related to the claim.

 Once the claim has been processed, you and your seller will be contacted directly about the outcome.

 Working with the third-party provider

 While your claim is being processed, follow any steps outlined by the third-party provider.
 Any failure to follow the steps, or any action taken without the third-party provider’s consent that impairs the third-party provider’s ability or rights to mitigate any potential loss, will void coverage under eBay’s Business Equipment Purchase Protection program.

 Before filing a claim, you should contact the seller to see if you can work things out.

 The following limits apply to eBay Business Equipment Purchase Protection:

-- On any covered claim, the third-party provider has the option to reimburse the lesser of the purchase price less the deductible or the coverage maximum ($50,000 for items purchased prior to September 1, 2016, and $100,000 for items purchased on or after September 1, 2016), and take possession of the item rather than paying the devaluation or repair amount.
+- On any covered claim, the third-party provider has the option to reimburse the lesser of the purchase price less the deductible or the coverage maximum ($200,000), and take possession of the item rather than paying the devaluation or repair amount.
 If you refuse this offer, the third-party provider may offer you a cash settlement of a discounted percentage of the purchase price

 The following eligibility requirements apply to the Business Equipment Purchase Protection program: